steveclarke/mcp-printer/README.md

   Rendered: markdown → PDF
 ```

-## CUPS Options
+## Print Options

-Any valid CUPS/lpr options can be passed via the `options` parameter.
-Common examples:

-- `landscape` - Print in landscape orientation
+The server supports common printing options through structured parameters:

-- `sides=two-sided-long-edge` - Double-sided (long edge)
+- **Duplex** - Double-sided printing (long-edge binding)
+- **Color** - Color or grayscale output
-- `sides=two-sided-short-edge` - Double-sided (short edge)
+- **Landscape** - Portrait or landscape orientation
+- **Paper Size** - Letter, A4, Legal, A3, A5, etc.
+- **Quality** - Draft, normal, or high quality
-- `page-ranges=1-5` - Print specific pages (e.g., `page-ranges=3-5,7,10-12`)
+- **Page Range** - Print specific pages (e.g., "1-5", "1,3,5", "1-3,7,10-15")
-- `media=Letter` or `media=A4` - Paper size
-- `fit-to-page` - Scale to fit page
-- `number-up=2` - Print multiple pages per sheet
+- **Pages per Sheet** - 1, 2, 4, 6, 9, or 16 pages per sheet

-**Natural Language Requests:** Thanks to the flexibility of the underlying CUPS printing system and the AI's knowledge of print options, you don't need to memorize these options.
-Simply ask naturally—*"print pages 3 to 5 in landscape on letter size paper"* or *"print this double-sided"*—and the AI will translate your request into the appropriate CUPS options automatically.
-Feel free to experiment with common printing scenarios; the AI is smart enough to figure out what you need.

-For a complete list of available options:
-- Run `lpoptions -l` in your terminal to see printer-specific options
-- See the [CUPS documentation](https://www.cups.org/doc/options.html) for standard printing options
-- Check `man lpr` for command-line options
+**Natural Language Requests:** Simply ask naturally—*"print this double-sided in color"* or *"print pages 3-7 in landscape"*—and the AI will use the appropriate parameters automatically.
+The AI understands printing terminology and will translate your natural language request into the correct structured options.

 ## Supported File Types

-The server uses CUPS, which supports:
+The server supports:
 - ✅ PDF
 - ✅ Plain text
 - ✅ Images (JPEG, PNG)